 Once we decide on the commuted sum level we will use planning obligations (a Section 75 legal agreement) to secure the financial contribution.
 The agreement will prescribe when the payment should be paid and this would be on the occupation of the first housing unit.

 If there are particular reasons that this may be an issue then you would need to submit a case why we should consider the payment being at a later stage in the development.
 The agreement will ensure that the payment, if not spent within 10 years, will be returned with interest.

-8. Development Viability
+12. Development viability

 This section covers development viability in relation to affordable housing requirements.
-It provides guidance regarding flexibility to the % requirement of affordable housing, making a commuted sum and whether the housing is to remain affordable in perpetuity.
+It provides guidance regarding flexibility to the percentage requirement of affordable housing, making a commuted sum and whether the housing is to remain affordable in perpetuity.

-Flexibility in the % Requirement of Affordable Housing or making a commuted sum
+Flexibility in the percentage requirement of affordable housing or making a commuted sum